 - (i) The parties to the Agreement have agreed on guidelines concerning workplace investigations. - (ii) Failure to comply with the guidelines may be used as evidence that a person or employer has failed to properly conduct or speedily conclude a workplace investigation.
-However, a person or employer cannot be prosecuted only because of a failure to comply with the guidelines - (iii) Upon becoming aware of possible unsatisfactory work performance or conduct by an employee the employer may decide to investigate.
+However, a person or employer cannot be prosecuted only because of a failure to comply with the guidelines - (iii) Upon becoming aware of possible unsatisfactory work performance or conduct by an employee the Employer may decide to investigate. - (iv) Workplace investigations are a process by which employers gather information to assist the Employer to make an informed decision.
+Workplace investigations typically involve enquiring, collecting information and ascertaining facts - (v) When deciding whether to investigate possible unsatisfactory work performance or conduct, factors that the Employer should consider include: - The seriousness of the possible unsatisfactory work performance or conduct; - How recent the possible unsatisfactory work performance or conduct occurred; - Potential implications in not undertaking an investigation; - Whether the complaint itself has been copied to others, thereby indicating that any allegation about work performance or conduct may be vexatious, punitive or harassment, and

-- (iv) Workplace investigations are a process by which employers gather information to assist the employer to make an informed decision.
-Workplace investigations typically involve enquiring, collecting information and ascertaining facts - (v) When deciding whether to investigate possible unsatisfactory work performance or conduct, factors that the employer should consider include: - The seriousness of the possible unsatisfactory work performance or conduct; - How recent the possible unsatisfactory work performance or conduct occurred; - Potential implications in not undertaking an investigation; and - Whether the complaint itself has been copied to others, thereby indicating that any allegation about work performance or conduct may be vexatious, punitive or harassment, and - Whether there are any mitigating factors (for example drug/alcohol dependency, health issues including mental health issues, or family/domestic violence issues).
-Employers shall properly conduct and speedily conclude workplace investigations concerning possible unsatisfactory work performance or conduct. - (vi) Employers shall properly conduct and speedily conclude workplace investigations concerning possible unsatisfactory work performance and conduct.
+- Whether there are any mitigating factors (for example drug/alcohol dependency, health issues including mental health issues, or family/domestic violence issues). - (vi) The employer shall properly conduct and speedily conclude workplace investigations concerning possible unsatisfactory work performance and conduct.